 Criteria for Review and Selection

 All applications will be reviewed by a small review committee convened by the Director of the Office of Undergraduate Research.
-By the end of February, up to six candidates will be recommended to Dr. Srivastava and Dr. Torti for evaluation and possible placement.
-Final decisions will be made by Dr. Srivastava and Dr. Torti as quickly as possible thereafter.
+By the end of January, up to four candidates will be recommended to Dr. Srivastava for evaluation and possible placement.
+Final decisions will be made by Dr. Srivastava as quickly as possible thereafter.

 The review committee’s initial review will be based on the following criteria: